bespoken-cookbook/streamer/README.md

 # Streamer
-The streamer uses RSS feeds to as a source of content for an Alexa skill.
+The streamer uses RSS feeds as a source of content for an Alexa skill.

 It supports three main functions at this time:
 * Play